Ah! fearless on many a day for us,

 — Father Abram Joseph Ryan, Confederate Priest

 Across the nation are buried the remains of unknown Civil War soldiers.
 For most of those who fought for the Union, their remains, whether known or unknown, lie in National Military Cemeteries.
 But, for the Confederates, that is not the case.
 During the many battles of the Civil War, deceased soldiers of both the Union and Confederate armies were most often hastily buried where they fell.
-Though commanders on both sides were required to keep records of those who died, as well as burial site locations, this was often difficult dues to lack of procedures, critical battle situations, and the fact that soldiers on neither side were required to carry some form of identification.
-As a result, nearly half of the Union dead and far more of the Confederate remains would never be identified.
+Though commanders on both sides were required to keep records of those who died, as well as burial site locations, this was often difficult due to lack of procedures, critical battle situations, and the fact that soldiers on neither side were required to carry some form of identification.
+As a result, nearly half of the Union dead, and far more Confederate remains would never be identified.

 Most of these Confederate cemeteries are located near battlefield sites.
 During Legends’ visits, all have touched this writer in some way; but, none had the effect like the silent monuments of 13 Confederate soldiers who lie beneath the shady woods of the old Natchez Trace.

-Who were these men and why are they buried here?
+Who were these men, and why are they buried here?
 There were no battles that took place in the immediate vicinity.
 Perhaps this is why these graves are so sad.
 No one knows who they are, how they died, why they’re buried here, or who buried them.
 Were they some of Shiloh’s or Corinth’s wounded who retreated here in 1862 to die beside the Natchez Trace?
-Did they serve under the daring General Nathan Forrest who passed this way in 1864?
+Did they serve under the daring General Nathan Forrest, who passed this way in 1864?
 Were they guarding the Tupelo headquarters of J.B.
 Hood’s Army of Tennessee near the end of the Civil War?
 Perhaps they were none of the above; but rather, they died of lingering hunger, poverty, or one of the many diseases that raged throughout the army camps.

 Worse, we might imagine that they died after the South had surrendered and they were making their way home along the Old Trace.
-Unlike Union soldiers who were well fed, given new uniforms, and were aided by government transportation in making their way home, the Confederate soldier was left to find his own way as best as he could.
+Unlike Union soldiers who were well fed, given new uniforms, and were aided by government transportation in making their way home, the Confederate soldier was left to find his way as best as he could.

 Most had no money, as they hadn’t been paid in months; the railroad system had been annihilated in the South, and the Confederate Government had no demobilization plans.
-Of those who survived the bloody rebellion, the vast majority returned to their homes walking, often for hundreds or thousands of miles, begging for food and a place to stay along the way.
-Most were unarmed, ragged and dirty, and had many didn’t even have shoes.
+Of those who survived the bloody rebellion, the vast majority returned to their homes, walking, often for hundreds or thousands of miles, begging for food and a place to stay along the way.
+Most were unarmed, ragged, and dirty, and had many didn’t even have shoes.